 With so many great things the city offers for young people, seeing so many millennials buying property in Scottsdale is perfectly natural.
 Especially considering that many of them come from the more expensive neighboring state, California.
 Despite the distance, many of them are also from Washington, Colorado, and even New York.
 Moving to Scottsdale is something you won't regret if you're a millennial.
 We hope you have enjoyed this article, and if you decide to give Scottsdale a chance, we wish you a safe relocation!

 Joshua Wallace is a content writer working for various companies.
 Since he's already had experience in real estate, Joshua often covers news regarding home investments and renovations.
-He is a data enthusiast, so he frequently analyzes the economy and housing market trends.Posted by Joshua Wallace on
+He is a data enthusiast, so he frequently analyzes the economy and housing market trends.Posted by Judy Orr on